Satyam123kumar/Sampling-of-Image/README.md

 ![download (4)](https://user-images.githubusercontent.com/58924096/127785826-3f25a507-6962-41a8-a3d0-42cda56f6a9c.png)

-Applied a Lowpassfilter on original image.
-And repeated the above process.
-Compared and Analyse which technique gives better result by using scikit-imagel ibrary.
+Repeated all the above steps for average image and observe that image without using low pass filter gives better result.